 - Enter in pennstate for both the Shared Secret and Group Name fields and click the OK button:

 - You're done!
-Please contact the helpdesk [at] psu [dot] edu (ITS helpdesk) for support.
+Please contact the ITS helpdesk for support.
 If you are a system administrator of Mac OS X at Penn State, please consider joining the Penn State Macintosh System Admins group.